-- Ridge Regression Understand the use of ridge regression for singularity (exact multicollinearity) in data. - Data Preparation for GLM Learn about preparing data for the Generalized Linear Model (GLM) algorithm.
+- Ridge Regression Understand the use of Ridge regression for singularity (exact multicollinearity) in data. - Data Preparation for GLM Learn about preparing data for Generalized Linear Models (GLM). - Logistic Regression - Oracle Database PL/SQL Packages and Types Reference

-Logistic Regression

-20.4.2 Diagnostics
+17.4.2 Diagnostics

-A Generalized Linear Model model generates many metrics to help you evaluate the quality of the model.
+Generalized Linear Models generate many metrics to help you evaluate the quality of the model.

-20.4.2.1 Coefficient Statistics
+17.4.2.1 Coefficient Statistics

-Learn about coeffficient statistics for linear and logistic regression.
+Learn about coeffficient statistics for Linear and Logistic Regression.

-The same set of statistics is returned for both linear and logistic regression, but statistics that do not apply to the machine learning technique are returned as NULL.
+The same set of statistics is returned for both linear and logistic regression, but statistics that do not apply to the mining technique are returned as NULL.

-Coefficient statistics are returned by the model detail views for a Generalized Linear Model (GLM) model.
+Coefficient statistics are returned by the Model Detail Views for Generalized Linear Model.

-- Coefficient Statistics for Linear Regression - Coefficient Statistics for Logistic Regression - Oracle Machine Learning for SQL User's Guide
+- Coefficient Statistics for Linear Regression - · Coefficient Statistics for Logistic Regression - Oracle Data Mining User's Guide

-20.4.2.2 Global Model Statistics
+17.4.2.2 Global Model Statistics